 Questions we get all the time.

-Sometimes you just want a straight answer about how things work and why.
+Sometimes you just want a straight answer about how things operate and why.
 Here’s a list of common questions, what we think and how we work.

 It’s never too early to reach out, but it can be too late.
-We’re usually a startup’s first investor.
-In fact, most of our 300+ companies came to us when they were a couple people and an idea, having raised no capital before they met us.
+We don’t see divisions between angel, seed and pre-seed — we’re interested across the board and find that founders’ needs are the same early on.
+In fact, most of our 300+ companies came to us when they were a couple of people and an idea, having raised no capital before they met us.
 So, even if you don’t think you’re ready, we’d still like to get to know you.
 Maybe we can even help in the meantime.

 What if I’ve already raised some money from angels — is it too late to talk to you?

 Of course not.
 While we’re usually the first money in, we’ve worked with a number of teams that raised a small friends and family round before coming to us.
 That said, if you’ve already raised more than a few million dollars, we’re probably not a fit.

 I’m raising my Series B or Series C — should I contact you?